gunther-bachmann/6510/README.md

 ```
 This will
 1. translate the given assembler program into the 6510 codes
-2. run a debugger on that code (executing `r` will print some to the console)
+2. run an interpreter on that code
 3. and write a `6510-example.d64` disk image and a `6510-example.prg`, usable by vice (c64 emulator)
 (take a look at the commands actually executed by `src/asm/6510-reader.rkt`)